 In need of some fresh mountain air?
-Take a break from Manhattan's summer heat: escape from NYC to the Poconos!
-Just a two hours' drive away from the city, you'll find cool waterways and lakes, unspoiled mountains covered in lush greenery and laid-back small towns full of history and charm.
+Take a break from the city's summer heat: escape from NYC to the Poconos!
+Just a two hours' drive away from Manhattan, you'll find cool waterways and lakes, unspoiled mountains covered in lush greenery and laid-back small towns full of history and charm.
 The Pocono Mountains is about 100 miles away from New York City, an ideal distance for a day trip or weekend getaway.
 Several major highways including I-84, I-380, I-476 and I-80 (the most direct route) lead visitors up into our hills.

 The region encompasses 2,400 square miles and four counties: Wayne, Pike, Monroe and Carbon.
 Winding scenic roads like Route 402, Route 507 and Route 6 lead to antique shops, historic sites and attractions, hiking and biking trails galore, delicious local dining, craft breweries and wineries, plus world-class, one-of-a-kind accommodations.
 Start planning your escape!
 Keep reading to discover things to see and do in the Poconos that you won't want to miss.

 Find Your Weekend Mountain Home

 The Pocono Mountains is home to plenty of places to stay that you can't find anywhere else.
 Historic accommodations like Skytop Lodge or French Manor Inn & Spa offer the timeless countryside peace and luxury that have tempted tourists here for generations.
 You'll find places to stay with fine dining, relaxing spa facilities and renowned golf right on site, everything you need for a retreat away from the crowds of the city.

 The AAA Four Diamond-rated Skytop Lodge has been a premier northeastern resort for over 90 years offering a selection of lodging that is as unique as the needs of its guests.
 Choose from the grand, historic lodge or the serene privacy of…